How to Draw a Rose

 2. How to draw the rose head

-Now that you know the parts of a rose let’s start drawing the petals.
-This time, I’m going to draw two roses from two different views, a bird’s eye view from the top and one on an angle.
+Now that you know the parts of a rose, let’s start drawing the petals.
+This time, I will draw two roses from two different views: a bird’s eye view from the top and one from an angle.

 I divided the rose into the following three parts.
-Try to picture them as being in a differently shaped cups.
+Try to picture them as differently shaped cups.

 A. Inside B. Middle C. Outside

-Sketching to understand the shape of a rose
+Sketching to understand the structure of a rose

-You can easily draw roses by combining these three parts.
-Next, I’m going to draw a rough draft of the rose, as seen from above.
+Combining these three parts makes drawing roses easy.
+Next, I will draw a rough draft of the rose, as seen from above.
+Follow along with my step-by-step guide!

 Drawing a rose from a bird’s eye view

-(1) Draw a circle for the center of the rose and then draw two lines to divide the circle into three parts.
-One line should be short and the other long like the letter Y.
+(1) Draw a circle for the center of the rose and then draw two lines to divide the circle into three parts, as seen below.
+One line should be short and the other long, like the letter Y.

 (2) Start drawing a heart from the top of the circle.
-Once you draw one side, draw the other like in the image below.
-By alternating strokes, you can express the overlapping of the petals.
-Part A is then completed by adding a wine-glass shape to the bottom.
+Once you draw one side, draw the other side.
+By alternating strokes, you can express overlapping petals.
+Complete part A by adding a wine-glass shape to the bottom.

-(3) Now, draw more angular lines in the shape of a circle around the bud than we did in the previous step.
+(3) Now, draw bigger, more angular lines surrounding the bud.
 Stagger the start and endpoints so that they do not overlap.

-(4) Add edges to the petals drawn with hearts.
-By adding an edge, you can express the thickness, softness, and gorgeousness of the petals.
-As with part A., add a wine-glass shape to the bottom to complete part B.
+(4) Add inner folds to the petals drawn with hearts.
+By adding a fold, you can express the thickness, softness, and gorgeousness of the petals.
+As with part A, add a wine-glass shape to the bottom to complete part B.

 This completes our rose from a bird’s eye view.

-(1) Draw a centerline at the angle you want to draw the rose and then draw an ellipse.
+(1) Draw a centerline at the angle you want to draw the rose and then add an ellipse.
 Finally, draw a wine-glass shape on the bottom of the ellipse.

 (2) Draw a heart in the ellipse.

-(3) Draw three large heart halves around the oval.
+(3) Draw three large curves around the oval.
 Again, make sure that the starting and ending points do not overlap.

-(4) Draw edges on the heart lines.
+(4) Draw the inner folds of the curves to make petals.
 By adding an edge, you can express the thickness, softness, and gorgeousness of the petals.

 Part B is now complete.

 (5) With parts A & B complete, we will now apply the petals to the outside of the flower.
-Draws these petals larger than in part B. Draw larger than B. Just as parts A and B are wrapped, draw your lines wrapping around the lines of the heart to create a three-dimensional effect.
-As before, make sure start and endpoints don’t overlap and keep an eye on the overall balance as you draw.
+Draw these petals larger than in part B. Imagine them wrapping around the bud to create a three-dimensional effect.
+As before, make sure that the start and endpoints don’t overlap and keep an eye on the overall balance as you draw.
 Draw the outer petals bigger to make the rose look even more gorgeous.

 This completes our angled rose.

-Depending on the type of rose, the petals differ.
+Rose petal shapes differ depending on the type of rose.
 Some are pointed, and others are rounded.
-Furthermore, the thin, soft petals of a flower gradually curl up as while it’s blooming.
-When using roses in illustrations, it is a good idea to choose a type that suits the situation.
-For example, to indicate that a long time has passed since the flower has bloomed, draw curled petals.
-For a sad, dark scene, use pointed petals, and for a happy scene such as a wedding, use dainty round petals.
+Furthermore, the flower’s thin, soft petals gradually curl up as it’s blooming.
+When using roses in illustrations, choose a type that suits the situation.
+For example, draw curled petals to indicate that a long time has passed since the flower bloomed.
+Draw pointed petals for a sad, dark scene.
+Finally, draw dainty, round petals for a happy scene like a wedding.

 Inking

-Now that we have explained that the petals of the rose are curled, it’s time to start laying in our inked lines.
-Using a pen, I draw from the inside out, focusing on the image of the petals softly wrapped on the inside.
+Now that we have explained that the petals of the rose are curled, it’s time to start our line art.
+Using the pen tool, I draw from the inside out, focusing on the image of the petals softly wrapped on the inside.

 Inking tips

-The petals of Part B are delicate yet energetic.
-The line should be heavy both at the bottom middle of the wine-shaped curve and at the top where it meets other lines.
-It should be thin between these places in the middle of the top curves.
+Part B has varying line thickness, creating both a delicate, yet energetic image.
+Try to draw heavy lines both at the bottom middle of the wine-shaped curve and at the top where it meets other lines.
+Then, use thinner lines between these places in the middle of the top curves.
 This makes the petals look more graceful.

-I drew the petals of part C like a fluffy jacket.
-You can be flexible and give some leeway here.
-The lines of the petals that are curved back should be sharper.
-The sharpness of your lines will vary depending on how well the petals have rolled back and how fresh it is, but it’s not so sharp as to need a ruler.
+You can be flexible at this step.
+Draw sharper lines for the petals that are curved back.
+The sharpness of your line art will vary depending on how far the petals have rolled back and how fresh they are, but it’s not so sharp as to need a ruler.

 Finishing Touches

-I hope you were able to draw a soft and fluffy line art.
-If your rose feels a little lacking… just add some more detail.
+I hope you were able to draw soft and dynamic line art.
+If your rose feels a little lacking, just add some more detail.

-The petals that have rolled back from the left and right are raised on the outside but have a recess in the middle toward the center of the flower.
-If you add lines to show this difference in height, the flower becomes more three-dimensional.
+Mature rose petals are raised on the outside, but have a recess in the middle toward the center of the flower.
+Add lines to show this difference in height to make the flower more three-dimensional.

-After this, shade in these and the areas that overlap, making the drawing pop out even more.
+After this, shade in the inner and overlapping areas to add depth and make the drawing pop out even more.
 In particular, if you add shade behind the wine-glass shape, it will really start to stand out.

 Note: For color illustrations, it may be better to avoid black-fill shading.

 The inked rose is now complete.
-Feel free to play around and arrange petals into various combinations to find the rose you like best.
+Feel free to play around and arrange the petals into various combinations to find your favorite rose.

 How to paint a rose

-With the line art complete, it’s time to add some color to our rose.
+With the line art complete, it’s time to add color to our rose.

 (1) Determine the light source (the direction the light is shining).
 I set the light source to hit from the top left.

 (2) Paint the first coat.
-Choosing a lighter color than what you envisioned will help the rose not look too heavy when you apply the shadows.
+Choosing a lighter color than what you envisioned will help the rose not look too heavy when applying the shadows.
 For this part, I’ll use [Gouache] in the [Brush] tool under [Thick paint].

-(3) I’ll add the color for the shadows with the [Pen] tool > [G-pen].
-Select a color a few shades darker than the first color we painted with.
+(3) Next, add the first shadow layer with the [Pen] tool > [G-pen].
+Choose a slightly darker color than your base layer.
 Lay in shadows where the light won’t reach, such as the back of the wine-glass shape and dips in the petals.
+Roses have complex overlapping petals, so keep this in mind when laying down your shadows.

 (4) Now we’ll use the [Gouache] brush to blend the shadows.

-(5) Then, we’ll use [G-pen] and [Gouache] to add highlights to the area where the light shines.
+(5) Then, we’ll use [G-pen] and [Gouache] to add highlights to the area where the light shines, such as the tips and edges of the rose petals.

-(6) Paint the stem and sepal in the same way, and adjust the overall image as needed.
-Painting shadows and highlights along the lines of the petals and leaves give it a more realistic look.
+(6) Paint the stem in the same way, and adjust the overall image as needed.
+Painting shadows and highlights along the lines of the petals and leaves will give it a more realistic look.

-The first method uses a triangle to build up the rose.
+The first method uses triangles to build up a simple rose shape.

 (4) Stop when you reach the desired size.
 If you draw leaves and ivy around it, it looks even more rose-like.
-Real rose leaves are jagged, but we’ll remove them in this simplified version, so it’s easy to draw them.
+Real rose leaves are jagged, but we’ll remove them in this simplified version so it’s easier to draw them.

 Layer soft brushstrokes